kunupat/aws-solution-architect-associate-certification-notes/README.md

         - Needs less storage capacity on-prem compared to Stored Volumes
   - **Tape Gateway (Virtual Tape Library- VTL)** - Backup/archival using virtual tapes
     - Cost-effective durable solution for archiving data in AWS

+## Snowball
+- **Snowball**
+  - Petabyte scale data transport hardware appliance to move data in/out from AWS
+  - 80TB snowball in all regions and 50TB snowballs in US regions
+  - tamper resistant, AES-256 encrypted, full chain of custody
+- **Snowball Edge**
+  - Snowball like but with 100TB data transfer and on-board storage and compute capability
+  - Like small AWS data-center
+- **Snowmobile**
+  - A shipping container on a truck for 100 Peta Bytes scale data transport for hexabyte-scale data tranfer
+- Import and export to/from S3

 ## Elastic Compute Cloud
 ### AWS services that are specific to a region
 The below AWS services are specific to a AWS region.
 E.g. If you plan to launch AWS EC2 instances in multiple regions, you'll need to create a security group in each region.